SRINILREDDY/Docker-Todo-App-ECS-Docker-ECR-ECS-Fargate/README.md

-# 🚀 Dockerized Todo Application on AWS ECS
+# 🚀 Dockerized Todo Application on Amazon ECS Fargate

 ## 📌 Overview

-This project demonstrates how to containerize and deploy a Todo web application on **Amazon Elastic Container Service (ECS)** using **Docker** and **Amazon Elastic Container Registry (ECR)**.
+This project demonstrates how to containerize and deploy a Todo web application on **Amazon ECS Fargate** using **Docker** and **Amazon Elastic Container Registry (ECR)**.
+The application runs in serverless containers without managing EC2 instances, providing a scalable and fully managed container deployment.

-The application is packaged as a Docker image, stored in Amazon ECR, and deployed on Amazon ECS using AWS networking and security best practices.

 ---